 - Athens combined ticket for the ancient sites

 Hi!
 I’m Vanessa from Athens.
-I have been using the trains in Greece since the 80s, and I’ve always found them fascinating.
-I have some old memories of the Athens to Thessaloniki train trip taking a good 12 (!) hours due to delays.
-I also remember travelling in the same carriage with a baby goat, though I now wonder if I’m just making this up 😊 Follow my FB page and FB group for more tips on Greek travel!
+I’ve been using the trains in Greece since the 1980s, and I’ve always found them fascinating.
+I have some old memories of the Athina Thessaloniki train trip taking a good 12 (!) hours due to delays.
+I also remember travelling in the same carriage with a baby goat, though I now wonder if I’m just making this up 😊 If you have any more questions regarding the trains in Greece, please leave a comment below and I’ll get back to you.
+Follow my FB page and FB group for more tips on Greek travel!